geoffsdavis/tape-measure/README.md

 ---
 ### Step #3: Ohhh, we'll need a value offset

-The degrees have scaled nicely, but we need to put in an offset to make the segment ticks line up nicely with 32º and 212º.
-Since the nearest tick to 32º is 36º, let's set a value offset of -4.
+The degrees have scaled nicely, but we need to put in an offset to make the segment ticks line up perfectly with 32º and 212º.
+Since the nearest tick to 32º is 36º, let's set a value offset of -4 to nudge everything over.

 ```
 tapeMeasure.valueOriginOffset = -4.0